openconnectivityfoundation/swagger2x/test/out/testcase_5/readme.txt

   now uses an fixed constant from the API

 what is possibly wrong with node.js
-- query param that violate the javascript syntax (e.g. "if" interface query param)
 - rt and if values are single strings: API should be an array (not sure what the impact is though)